Hackerjedi666/CybersecNotes/oswe/vulns/csrf.md

 ## Csrf vulnerabilities
-Getting the user to some actions which they doesn't wanna do like change their email or password lol.
+Getting the user to some actions which they doesn't wanna do like change their email or password.

 Some ways to prevent this